windnode/WindNODE_ABW/docs/energy_system_model.rst

    Region ABW with municipalities

-Substantial amounts of \ac{RES} are installed in the region.
+Substantial amounts of RES are installed in the region.
 In 2017, 717 MW of wind power and 445 MW of ground-mounted PV covered 63 % of the regional electricty demand of 20 municipalities.

 ..